aimee-mcneil-melville/ToDo-Full-Stack/README.md

 * `description`: string
 * `location_id`: number (foreign key to locations.id)

-Apply these migrations and use a database tool to verify they were created correctly.
+Apply these migrations (using `npm run knex ...`) and use a database tool to verify they were created correctly.

 ## Add some seed data

-Create and apply the seed data based on the JSON files in the `/db/data` folder.
+Create and apply the seed data (using `npm run knex ...`) based on the JSON files in the `/db/data` folder.
 Use a database tool to verify the data was added correctly.

 ## Show the list of locations